Breastfeeding: Tobacco

 Mothers who smoke or use other tobacco products can breastfeed their infants, according to La Leche League, the CDC, and the Royal Women's Hospital (Australia).
-However, it is important to note that maternal tobacco use may decrease milk supply.
+However, maternal tobacco use may decrease milk supply.
 Additionally, tobacco smoking, regardless of feeding method, increases risk of SIDS and respiratory illnesses.
 Thus, attempting to decrease tobacco use or even cease helps to minimize tobacco exposure to infants and maximize the benefits of breastfeeding.
 Tobacco cessation products, such as nicotine patches and other medications, like bupropion, are able to be used by breastfeeding mothers.

 Other recreational drugs

 Mothers utilizing recreational drugs, such as cocaine, methamphetamines, PCP, and heroin, should not breastfeed.

 Medication use

-Most medications are compatible with continuing to breastfeed.
-Many medicines pass into breastmilk in small amounts, however, very few medications actually reach the infant and are absorbed in a way that would actually impact the infant.
+Most medications are compatible with continued breastfeeding.
+Many medicines pass into breastmilk in small amounts; however, very few medications actually reach the infant and are absorbed in a way that would actually impact the infant.
 Several characteristics of medications, including size and pH of the medication molecule and how well the medication is absorbed in the GI tract, influence how much of a medication may reach, and may ultimately be absorbed, by the infant.
 In addition to the effects on the infant, many medications are known to significantly suppress milk production, including pseudoephedrine, diuretics, and contraceptives that contain estrogen.

 There are several resources to assist medical professionals in determining which medications are safe for pregnancy and breastfeeding.
-While patients are able to use these resources as well, they are targeted toward medical professionals.
+While patients can use these resources, they are targeted toward medical professionals.
 Patients should be encouraged to consult a lactation specialist or a medical provider trained in breastfeeding medicine if any concerns arise.
 Two helpful resources are listed below.